Rock of Ages (2012 film): Release

 The film is distributed by New Line Cinema via Warner Bros.
-It had its world premiere in Los Angeles on June 8, 2012, where rock bands Def Leppard and Poison performed, and was released theatrically on June 15, 2012.
+It had its world premiere in Los Angeles on June 8, 2012, where rock bands Def Leppard and Poison performed and Gene Simmons of KISS was one of the VIP guest viewers attending, and was released theatrically on June 15, 2012.

 Box office

 On its opening weekend in theaters, the film grossed $14,447,269, ranking third place, behind the previous week's holdovers Madagascar 3: Europe's Most Wanted and Prometheus.
 The film did, however, do slightly better business than the other newcomer, That's My Boy.

 Rock of Ages was a box office bomb, grossing $38,518,613 in North America and $20,900,000 in other territories for a worldwide total of $59,418,613, failing to bring back its $75 million budget.
 However, the film still has the seventh-highest opening ever for a musical.

 In a 2019 interview, Adam Shankman said "I think it would have been huge if it had been something that was made for streaming.
 Here are the problems with what Rock of Ages was.
 I think it was released on a very complicated date.
-We were in the early summer days, there were marketing challenges to do with the cast, but that wasn’t their fault," he explained.
+We were in the early summer days, there were marketing challenges to do with the cast, but that wasn't their fault," he explained.
 "The cast all loved it, and Tom Cruise really wanted to feel like an ensemble member and Warner Brothers wanted to put the whole thing on him.
-He wasn’t a problem at all; he just had a real point of view.
+He wasn't a problem at all; he just had a real point of view.
 Then there was the other piece of it which was there was a misguided belief that you could market musicals to men as opposed to going the whole hog and making the movie more of a romantic fantasy.
 It's a weird cult movie.
-I kept calling one of those guys and saying, ‘I think I’m making like a really expensive cult movie over here,’ and they were like, ‘No, no, it’s great!
-You made Hairspray!’ and my reaction was, ‘I don’t know.
-This isn’t really about ending racism.
-Rock of Ages is something else entirely.’
+I kept calling one of those guys and saying, 'I think I'm making like a really expensive cult movie over here,' and they were like, 'No, no, it's great!
+You made Hairspray!' and my reaction was, 'I don't know.
+This isn't really about ending racism.
+Rock of Ages is something else entirely.'
 It has a lot of joy in it, but the story isn't really solid, so it's just a lot of fun, right?"